brjezierski/definition-mining/README.md

                 --sent_type_clf_weight 1 \
                 --output_dir training/en-2e
 ```

-And the following is used for training from the checkpoint saved in training/de-gbert_4e while only optimizing for the tags sequence loss.
+And the following is used for training from the checkpoint supposing a trained model is saved in training/de-gbert_4e while only optimizing for the tags sequence loss.
 ```
 python train.py --language de \
                 --data_dir data/single/de \